terabyte/k8s-demo/kubernetes.md

 * Container - an operating-system-level virtualization, allowing the existence of multiple isolated user-space instances.
 Docker is a common example of a containerization engine which you can use to run applications in containers.
 Applications running inside a container can only see the container's contents and devices assigned to the container.
 * Kubernetes (k8s) - an open-source container orchestration system
-* Node - a VM or physical machine that serves as a worker for a k8s cluster.
+* node - a VM or physical machine that serves as a worker for a k8s cluster.
 A production k8s cluster should have a minimum of 3 nodes.
-* Master - The master is responsible for managing the cluster's resources.
+* master - The master is responsible for managing the cluster's resources.
 It schedules applications to run on various nodes, maintains state, scales applications, and rolls out updates
+* pod - a pod is a k8s abtraction that represents a group of one or more containers and some related shared resources (storage, networking, metadata like ports) for those containers.
 * Docker - a common containerization runtime
 * rkt - a slightly-less-common containerization runtime (produced for CoreOS)
 * minikube - a tool that makes it easy to run k8s locally.  minikube runs a single-node k8s cluster inside a VM on your machine for testing or development.